On one hand, the gut microbiome enjoys recognition as the primary hub of the body’s microbiome.

 Ozonate water for 3-5 minutes in a glass.
 Then, swish in the mouth for 2-3 minutes.

-Oil pulling produces excellent results for some people but, like all oral health practices, consistency is key.
+Oil pulling produces excellent results for some people but consistency and time is required.

 Several studies demonstrate that oil pulling does, in fact, have some antimicrobial properties.

 “Their study observed 20% reduction in bacterial count upon 40 days of oil pulling using sesame oil.
 Also they observed reductions in the severity of dental caries.”